Carifika-Canada-Inc/linters-config/README.md

 ## Validation

-Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Microverse students.
+Do not make any changes in config files - they represent style guidelines that we share with members of our team.

-TSEs will validate that you are using the same configuration files provided here.
+Validation will be done on your code to ensure that you are using the same configuration files provided here.
 You can check if your linter configuration is correct using the [`check-linters-config`](scripts) script.

 ## Stickler